Hielkio/voidGrid/README.md

 ### Gradient Borders

 When `gradientBorder: true` is enabled, each image will automatically get a gradient border that matches the dominant colors in the image.
+The system uses an advanced color extraction algorithm that:

-The system extracts colors from the image using canvas analysis and creates high-contrast gradients for visual appeal.
+- Analyzes pixel data from the image using canvas
+- Identifies the most dominant color through color quantization
+- Creates vibrant, high-contrast gradients using HSL color space
+- Generates complementary and analogous colors for better visual appeal

+**Performance Features:**
+- **Intelligent Caching**: Extracted colors are cached in memory and localStorage to avoid re-processing the same images
+- **Optimized Sampling**: Uses smart pixel sampling (up to 10k pixels) for better performance
+- **Batch Processing**: Colors are saved to localStorage periodically for persistence across page reloads

 **Important**: When gradient borders are enabled, the default border styling is automatically disabled to prevent visual conflicts.
 Only the gradient border will be visible.

 **Note**: Due to CORS (Cross-Origin Resource Sharing) restrictions, gradient borders work best with images from the same domain.
-For external images, a default attractive gradient will be applied as a fallback.
+For external images, a beautiful default gradient will be applied as a fallback.

 ### Using Custom Images